Welcome to 3Dpart.se , we have fast deliveries!

 -Select save

-1. Section Done!
+1. Section Ready!

-2. 3D printer Preparation:
+2. 3D Printer Preparation:

 4.2/ Check that there is plastic thread (filament) left on the roll above the printer, otherwise ask a teacher for help (The printer will also tell you if the material is out, then ask the teacher for help)